turnkeylinux-apps/tkldev/docs/development/buildprocess.rst

 ``root.sandbox`` is branched off from the ``root.patched`` deck.

 This step isn't strictly a necessary part of the build process.
-It only really exists to make life easier for the appliance developer.
+It only really exists to make life easier for developers.

 ``root.sandbox`` is just like ``root.patched`` except it is designed to hold temporary, manual modifications to the root filesystem.
-It serves as a sandbox that can be used to accelerate the development cycle by making it easy to test proposed changes to the root filesystem quickly, without changing product source code and without having to wait for the build process to resquash the ``root.patched`` root filesystem.
+It serves as a sandbox for quick & dirty protyping of changes.
+This accelerates the development cycle by making it easy to test proposed changes to the root filesystem quickly, without changing product source code and without having to wait for the build process to resquash the ``root.patched`` root filesystem.

 The way it works is that the build process squashes root.sandbox's overlay separately.
 This only takes a few seconds.
 It then copies the archived